Your Island Experience.

 Tofua’a Moana (Ocean Whale) designed and built by the resorts’ owner, Mark Belvedere was built on Eueiki Island and is a highly efficient traditional 37ft. outrigger.
 “Tofua’a Moana” was inspired by the Polynesian designed outrigger boats.
 This vessel is licensed to carry up to 8 passengers, a Captain and one crew and/or guide.
 We are very proud to utilize “Tofua’a Moana” as the vessel has an awning for share, is environmentally friendly and sustainable moving quickly, smoothly and quietly to provide you with the most comfortable boat transportation with a quiet approach to the whales during season.
 This gives you the best chance at approaching whales quietly and experiencing true interactive swims with these magnificent creatures.

 Moana Loloto (Deep Ocean) designed and built by the resorts’ owner, Mark Belvedere, is our newest addition to our fleet.
-Built in Nuku’alofa, Tonga, “Moana Loloto” is a 31ft. long, walk around cabin with a tunnel haul and we have her as an exploration, whale swim and scuba boat.
-This vessel is also very quiet and efficient when utilizing it for swimming with the whales.
+Built in Nuku’alofa, Tonga, “Moana Loloto” is a 31ft. long, walk around cabin with a tunnel haul.
+She is our exploration and dive boat.
+This vessel is also very quiet and efficient.

 Treasure Island Resort was acquired in 2006 and is managed by Mark and Veronica Belvedere.